Unity-Technologies/ml-agents/docs/Migrating.md

 ### Important

-- The ML-Agents toolkit is no longer compatible with Python 2.
+- The ML-Agents Toolkit is no longer compatible with Python 2.

 ### Python Training